Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2Cq3xmLN8sQ.md

 ### Transcript

-> don't know berry farming we've talked about farming uh and we love the idea and it also makes sense for the game so maybe
+> don't know berry farming we've talked about farming, and we love the idea and it also makes sense for the game so maybe